 - Official Transcripts (must be sent sealed by the issuing institution)

-applications.
-For detailed application instructions application instructions, please use
+For detailed application instructions, please usethe following brochure.

-The Justice Studies graduate program uses a cohort model.
-Students apply to and are admitted to start only during fall semesters.
+The Justice Studies graduate program accepts students for both fall and spring semesters.
 Application deadlines for fall semesters are in the preceding spring.
 Applicantion deadlines for spring semesters are in the preceeding fall semesters.

-The following information must be submitted to the Department of Justice Studies, Graduate Coordinator by TBA.
-Three items are required:
+The following information must be submitted to Cal State Apply by the deadlines listed above.
+Two items are required: